Charles Hardie Buzacott: Politics

 He was appointed to the Queensland Legislative Council in 1894; although a lifetime appointment, he resigned in May 1901 and did not hold political office again.

 Later life

 With his health failing, he retired to Stanthorpe in 1906 but continued to make occasional contributions to the press until not long before his death at Banca View in Stanthorpe on 19 July 1918.

 Buzacott had married Louisa Whiteford in 1857 who survived him with three sons and two daughters.

+Affiliation

+Buzacott was the second president of the Johnsonian Club.
+He was elected in January 1880.

 Street name

 A number of street names in the Brisbane suburb of Carina Heights are identical to the surnames of former Members of the Queensland Legislative Assembly.
 One of these is Buzacott Street.